darrenjhsu/XSNAMD/README.md

 1. Run `python input.py` to parse the PDB and PSF files and generate `mol_param.cu/hh` and `coord_ref.cu/hh`.

+1. Edit the `data_path` variable to PROT1 in `make_input` which is a bash
+   script file, and execute it by `./make_input` to copy the .cu/hh files from /data/PROT1 to /src .

 1. Run `make fit DSET=PROT1` to compile `fit_initial.cu`